epent/expense-tracker/README.md

 <img src="./public/MobileHomeChart.png">

 Summarizes all the previous information
+* Total Balance: total amount on your Accounts
 * Total Expenses: total of how much you spent
 * Total Income: total of how much you earned